Excerpt from a past edition of OhioTraveler

-The new mural, located on the west side of N. 3rd Street in downtown Steubenville, is a 35 foot tall by 70 foot wide portrayal of Abraham Lincoln in the telegraph office of the War Department in Washington, DC.
+The newest mural as of 2015, located on the west side of N. 3rd Street in downtown Steubenville, is a 35 foot tall by 70 foot wide portrayal of Abraham Lincoln in the telegraph office of the War Department in Washington, DC.
 With him are two men who had called Steubenville home: Edwin McMasters Stanton, Secretary of War and David Homer Bates, telegrapher.
 The painting captures the strain of office as the men were in communication with troops at various battles, directing their movements and sending supplies.
 Artist Ruston Baker of Millersburg, Ohio became engrossed with the project, reading and studying and seeking information to make it as accurate as possible while making it accessible to the general public.
 Even as he was painting, people who worked in the area came by to talk, make suggestions and ask questions.

 “Local residents will probably get used to this mural over time.
 But visitors to Steubenville will see it and take in the history of this small town,” noted Baker.

 Bratten noted that a number of current murals are being “refreshed” and there are plans to have more new ones as soon as other accessible sites are chosen.